Stavanger: Tourism

 Stavanger is a popular tourist destination, especially in summer.
-The hotels in the city have good occupancy year round due to a lot of commuters who travel to work and meetings in Stavanger.
+The hotels in the city enjoy high levels of occupancy all year round, due to the large number of commuters travelling to Stavanger, both for work and in order to attend meetings.
 In recent years, Stavanger has also become one of the most popular ports of call for cruise ships, with the number of cruise ships increasing steadily, making Stavanger one of Europe's fastest growing ports of call for cruise ships north of the Mediterranean.

 Especially in the summertime, Stavanger's harbour is full of large cruiseships: in 2011 Stavanger hosted 130 cruiseships.
 The Port of Stavanger is a popular stop on the route to the Norwegian Fjords.
 The charming city center is just a small walk from the quay.

 Outdoor activities

 There are not many outdoor activities in Stavanger itself, however, splendid opportunities are nearby in adjacent municipalities: Lysefjorden is particularly popular for hiking.
 Tourists typically visit places like Preikestolen (aka the Pulpit Rock), and Kjeragbolten.
 Preikestolen is a massive rock overhanging the fjord (604 metres below).
 Kjeragbolten is a rock wedged in the cliff approximately 1,000 metres above the fjord.
 The straight fall 1,000 metres down to the fjord makes Kjerag a very popular location for BASE jumping.

 Not too far from Stavanger, alpine centers are available for skiers and snowboarders throughout the winter season.

 Along the coast south of Stavanger there are a number of large, sandy beaches, including at Sola, within close reach from the city.